 Marijuana May Help Combat Hard Drug Use

 Not only has science shown over and over that marijuana is not a gateway drug, but empirical evidence strongly suggests that marijuana can act as a buffer for those who are trying to stop using harder drugs, including opioids.
-In fact, marijuana may help reduce opioid mortality rates.
-In other words, marijuana can help, not hinder, when it comes to combatting drug addiction.
+In other words, marijuana may help, not hinder, when it comes to combatting drug addiction.

 The Journal of the American Medical Association published a report in October 2014 (9) that studied the impact of state medical cannabis laws and how they impact opioid mortality rates.
 The study, which covered the years between 1999 and 2010 and included all 50 states, found that states that legalized medical cannabis “… had a 24.8% lower mean annual opioid overdose mortality rate compared with states without medical cannabis laws.”
 (9)